zruncho3d/tri-zero/README.md

 ### What do I need to build a Tri-Zero Alpha?

 For printed parts, you need the STLs in the quantites noted from this repo, along with STLs from a bunch of places:
-- [F-Zero](https://github.com/zruncho3d/f-zero): Z drive units (drive outer, drive inner, motor mounts), no-drop nuts, KGLM-03 joint parts
+- [F-Zero](https://github.com/zruncho3d/f-zero): Z drive units (drive outer, drive inner, motor mounts), no-drop nuts
-- [Tensioner from MCMBen's Block-and-Tackle Z for V0](https://github.com/Fleafa/VoronUsers/blob/master/printer_mods/MCMBen/Voron0_Block_and_Tackle_Z_Belt/STLs/%5Ba%5D_tensioner_v1.stl) - Zruncho printed this vertically for clean surfaces, but make sure you have good layer adhesion.
 - L.e.o.p.a.rd's endstop assembly - see [F-Zero gdoc for instructions](https://docs.google.com/document/d/1dm8itefYrLIsCcOQht9sdMzrXE8Jk30s56c9IwtRCkM/edit)
 - More M2 nutbars from V0